HorizenOfficial/horizen-academy-v2/docs/tokenomics/why-create-a-token.md

 - [Customize your tokenomics](tokenomics/tokenomics.md) including supply, distribution, and more
 - Store your token on our [Cobalt Wallet](https://blog.horizen.io/cobalt-wallet-user-guide-2/) extension
 - View the transaction history of tokens on our [TokenMint Block Explorer](https://explorer.tokenmint.global/)

+  We also created [**Horizen EON**](https://eon.horizen.io/), the [EVM-compatible](interoperability/ethereum-virtual-machine-evm.md) sidechain.

+  Developers should consider creating a token on Horizen EON due to its unique features and benefits.
+As a fully EVM-compatible smart contracting platform, EON allows developers to efficiently build and deploy decentralized applications (dapps), leveraging the robustness of the Ethereum ecosystem.
+This compatibility with Ethereum means developers can use the same tools they are familiar with, reducing the learning curve and development time.
+  Furthermore, Horizen EON is designed with scalability in mind, addressing one of the major challenges in blockchain development.
+It also offers a permissionless, interoperable, and customizable sidechain network, providing developers with the flexibility to design their blockchain applications according to their specific needs.
+  Additionally, Horizen EON is part of a fast-growing ecosystem, providing developers with a large and active community for support and collaboration.
+  Lastly, the tokenization process on Horizen EON is made easy, allowing developers to incentivize user adoption and participation in their dapps.